 - 450 g | 1lb butternut squash peeled and cubed

-- Combine the beef, flour, spice, pepper, lemongrass, garlic, soy sauce and sugar in a bowl and mix well.
+- Combine the beef, lemongrass, garlic, soy sauce, fish sauce, Chinese Spice, sugar, salt and pepper in a bowl and mix well.
 Leave to marinate for an hour.

 - Preheat the oven to 160C (325F) and have all your vegetables prepared.

 - Put the oil in the casserole and heat over medium high heat.
-Once the oil is hot, lower the temperature to medium-low and brown the beef cubes.
+Sear the beef, in batches if necessary, until nicely browned.

-- Add the shallots and chillies and fry for a couple of minutes.
+- Add the shallots and chillies and stir for a couple of minutes.

 - Cover the casserole and transfer to the oven.
-Cook for an hour then add the butternut squash (be careful the pot will be very hot) and give the stew a stir.
+Cook for an hour.

 - Return to the oven and cook for a further 45 minutes to 1 hour until meat is very tender.

-- Add some chopped basil leaves, check the seasoning and serve with crusty bread.
+- Add some chopped basil leaves, check the seasoning and serve with crusty bread, or over rice..

 Slow Cooker instructions